wielgosz-info/pedestrians-video-2-carla/README.md

 ## Setup

-Copy the `.env.template` file to `.env` and edit the values as required.
+Rename the `.env.template` file to `.env` and edit the values as required.

 Run the CARLA server (optional) & the containers with our code as described in [Step 2 of main project README.md](https://github.com/wielgosz-info/carla-pedestrians/blob/main/README.md#Step 2).
 This should result in the `carla-pedestrians_video2carla_1` container running.